In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or signed) or 16-bit (signed).

 git clone https://review.mlplatform.org/ml/ethos-u/ethos-u-vela.git

-Once you have the source code, Vela can be installed using the following command:
+Once you have the source code, Vela can be installed using the following command from the root directory of the repository:

 If you plan to modify the Vela codebase then it is recommended to install Vela as an editable package to avoid the need to re-install after every modification.
 This is done by adding the

--e option to the above install commands like so:
+-e option to the install command like so:

-If you plan to contribute to the Vela project (highly encouraged!) then it is recommended to install Vela along with the pre-commit tools (see Vela Testing for more details).
+If you plan to contribute to the Vela project (highly encouraged!) then it is recommended to install Vela with the development dependencies (see Vela Testing for more details).

 Vela is run with an input

-.tflite file passed on the command line.
+.tosa (EXPERIMENTAL) file passed on the command line.
 This file contains the neural network to be compiled.
-The tool then outputs an optimised version with a
+The tool then outputs an optimised

-_vela.tflite file prefix, along with the performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
+_vela suffix in the file name, along with performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
+It also prints a performance estimation summary back to the console, see Vela Performance Estimation Summary.

 my_model.tflite.
 The optimised version will be output to